sitewards/jiralerts/README.md

 A typical usage could be a single 'ALERTS' projects where the label in the URL refers to the affected system or the team that should handle the issue.

+## Thanks

+- fabxc is the primary author of all of this work.
+It has been forked for Sitewards use.